qux7/gradle-testnotrunerror/README.md

                             // from which no tests were run. checkJavaSources = true // default: true.
 When false, do not check if there are .java files
-                            // from which no tests were run.
+                            // from which no tests were run. readSourceFiles = true  // default: true.
+When true, this plugins reads the java files from which
+                            // no tests have been executed, and the files that contain the string
+                            // "@test.not.run=ignore" do not count.

     // specify which files do not contain tests (or whose tests are allowed not to run) excludes {